Already Tomorrow in

 visiting from California, is on the phone with friends trying to get directions

 to where they are in Lan Kwai Fong.
-She is clueless how to get there and
+She is clueless how to get there and he

-The two of them clearly have an attraction for one another but both are involved
+The two of them clearly have an attraction for one another but both are

-recall.
+even recall.
 The film ends on an interestingly ambiguous note that the director

 chose - but which I found frustrating and yet it was just right.
 It clearly